nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 **Dependency Considerations:**

-- Check if other PackageRevisions depend on the one being deleted
+- Upstream PackageRevisions with downstream dependents cannot be deleted
-- Deleting upstream packages may affect downstream clones
+- Delete downstream PackageRevisions first, then their upstream dependencies
+- The error message identifies which dependent is blocking deletion
 - Consider the impact on deployed workloads

 ---